 Today’s guest post focuses on home-schooled children and what their teachers can do to make sure they are ready for college.
 The introduction touches on some interesting research.
-I wonder if all educators can learn something from the innate home-schooling model and apply it to other aspects of education.
-Please enjoy today’s post and be sure to read about The Inspired Classroom’s view-point on home-schooling vs public education at the end. ~EMP
+Please enjoy today’s post and be sure to read about The Inspired Classroom’s viewpoint on homeschooling vs public education at the end. ~EMP

 Home-schooled children do not have the same access to a guidance counselor who can help guide them through the college admissions and application process.
 This is why you must play the role of guidance counselor.
 You should start talking to your child about college well ahead of time to get him or her in the proper mindset.
 Ask your child which colleges he or should may want to attend and what majors seem interesting.
 You can contact admissions counselors at colleges to better understand course requirements and extracurricular activities that are offered.
 You can also easily research scholarship and financial aid opportunities online.